 and we see that the smallest basis element appearing with a non-zero coefficient in $\del((x_1x_2^2x_4;1,2,3))$ is $(x_1x_2^2x_4;1,2)$. \end{ex}

-In addition to satisfying the equality $\m E^*=0$, the ring $R$ in Theorem~\ref{g} is Burch.
-Here is an example of an artinian Burch ring $R$ with $\m E^*\neq 0$, which at the same time shows that the assumption $e\geq 2$ in Theorem~\ref{g} is necessary.
+In addition to satisfying the equality $\m E^*=0$, the ring $R$ in Proposition~\ref{g} is Burch.
+Here is an example of an artinian Burch ring $R$ with $\m E^*\neq 0$, which at the same time shows that the assumption $e\geq 2$ in Proposition~\ref{g} is necessary.

 \begin{ex} Let $R=k[\![x]\!]/(x^2)$.
 Then, $R$ is Burch and $\m E^*\cong \m\neq 0$. \end{ex}